Leanna Creel

-Leanna Creel (born August 27, 1970) is an American retired actress, film producer, film director, screenwriter and photographer.
+Leanna Creel (born August 27, 1970 in Los Angeles, California) is an American retired actress, film producer, film director, screenwriter and photographer best known for her role as Tori Scott in the NBC sitcom Saved by the Bell.

 Biography

-Creel is an identical triplet who, along with her sisters, Joy Creel and Monica Lacy, started acting in the late 1980s.
-They appeared together in two television movies aired on The Wonderful World of Disney: Parent Trap III and Parent Trap: Hawaiian Honeymoon.
-In 1992, Creel had a guest role in an episode of Beverly Hills, 90210, alongside Monica.
-That same year, she landed the role of Tori in Saved by the Bell.
-Following her stint on Saved by the Bell, Creel had guest roles on One West Waikiki and an unaired episode of the cancelled series Ned & Stacey.

-She attended UCLA and received a bachelor's degree in history, and then a master's degree in film and television.

-Creel produced her first film in 1994, helping out a friend whose producer had been involved in a car accident.
+Creel, along with her triplet sisters Joy Liefeld and Monica Lacy, started acting in the late 1980s, appearing together in two television movies aired on The Wonderful World of Disney-- Parent Trap III and Parent Trap: Hawaiian Honeymoon (1989).
+In 1992, Creel had a guest role as Rory/Claire in an episode of Beverly Hills, 90210 alongside Monica before landing the role of Tori Scott in Saved by the Bell, appearing in 10 episodes during the sitcom's final season.
+In 1996, she had a guest role as Marisa Coppage in an episode of One West Waikiki.
+She attended UCLA and received a bachelor's degree in history and then a master's degree in film and television.
+In 1994, Creel produced her first film helping out a friend whose producer had been involved in a car accident.
 She also worked for the game Hollywood Stock Exchange (HSX).
-In 1998 she founded a film production company, Ignite Entertainment, with HSX's Michael Burns as President of Production.
+In 1998, she founded a film production company, Ignite Entertainment, with HSX's Michael Burns as President of Production.
 Creel founded Creel Studio, a production company specializing in food, travel and lifestyle content and is a photographer and filmmaker.
-Her last acting credit was in the 2000 film The Cell, (Note: The unconfirmed 2017 release, on some unknown platform, of her appearance in an unaired 1997 Ned and Stacey episode (the series was cancelled with 11 episodes unaired) is not her last on-screen work) while her last television or movie producing credit was the 2018 short film The Curse.
+Her last acting credit was in the 2017 TV series Ned and Stacey and her last television or movie producing credit was the 2018 short film The Curse.

 Personal life

 Creel, who came out as gay, married British studio manager Rinat Greenberg on June 17, 2008, when California legalized same-sex marriages.
-Creel and Greenberg have two sons.